SublimeText/LaTeXTools/README.markdown

 Requirements and Setup
 ----------------------

-First, you need to be running Sublime Text 2 (ST2 henceforth); either the release version or late beta builds (>2100) are fine.
+First, you need to be running Sublime Text 2 (ST2 henceforth). *Support for ST3 is planned*.

 Second, get the LaTeXTools plugin.
 These days, the easiest way to do so is via Package Control: see [here](http://wbond.net/sublime_packages/package_control) for details on how to set it up (it's very easy).
 Once you have Package Control up and running, invoke it (via the Command Palette or from Preferences), select the Install Package command, and look for LaTeXTools.